PerJNilsson/C---threads/report.md

 1 (default 0).
 If it is, it will check and write to the ppm files with predefined colors for attractors (P3) and a black and white (P2) for convergence.

-Our main program then call the funtion pthread_join for all initialized threads which will wait for all the threads to finnish before continue down the main fucntion.
+Our main program will then call the funtion pthread_join for all initialized threads which will wait for all the threads to finnish before continue down the main fucntion.

 Last of all we deallocate the memory previously allocated with the funtion free.